yaml/yamlscript/www/src/index.md

 YAMLScript intends to ship language bindings for (at least) 42 popular programming languages.

-YAMLScript syntax uses a combination of YAML structure and Clojure Lisp syntaxes combined together.
+YAMLScript syntax uses a combination of YAML structure and Clojure Lisp code syntaxes combined together.
-The Lisp parts can use variants that make it feel more like Python or Ruby, instead of a Lisp.
+The code parts have syntax variants that make it feel more like Python or Ruby than a Lisp.

 How a YAMLScript program is syntactically styled is very much up to the programmer.